 Ruth Zavaleta Salgado

 Some politicians use periods of upheaval to pursue their own political interests.
 When Mexico’s democracy was in danger, Ruth Zavaleta Salgado, one of the founders of Mexico’s Party of the Democratic Revolution (PRD), did the opposite.
-She supported of the rule of law, risking her political career for the good of her country.
+She took a stand in support of the rule of law, risking her political career for the good of her country.

-Ruth was elected to the position of President of the Chamber of Deputies when Calderón was set to give his first address as president in September 2007.
-PRD members expected Ruth to keep Calderón from speaking and hinder his government.
+Ruth was newly elected to the position of President of the Chamber of Deputies, a role similar to the Speaker of the U.S. House of Representatives, when Calderón was set to give his first address as president in September 2007.
+The members of her party expected Ruth to exploit her authority to keep Calderón from speaking and his government from functioning.

-But Ruth had a different view.
-“In my opinion, institutions had to be functional in order to strengthen democracy,” she says.
-She felt that benefitting her party over the country went counter to the long-term interests of Mexico’s democracy.
-Ruth was determined to improve the legislature’s stature and standing.
+But Ruth saw things differently.
+“In my opinion institutions had to be functional in order to strengthen democracy,” she says.
+A true public servant, she felt that using her position to benefit party over country went counter to the long-term interests of Mexico’s democracy.
+In a country where political parties had typically been stronger than the institutions of government themselves, Ruth had come to Congress determined to improve the legislature’s stature and standing.

 “From the moment I got in, I worked towards Congress demonstrating that it was a dignified place, that it was an institution that was going to strengthen democracy,” she says.
 “It was better to make decisions alone and to favor society as a whole rather than to submit to what the party was asking of me.”

-For working with Calderón, Ruth was viewed a traitor by the PRD.
-Due to harassment and intimidation, she resigned from her position in 2009.
-Ruth took a position overseeing women’s access to the vote with Mexico’s Electoral Tribunal of the Federal Judiciary.
+For holding fast to her convictions and for being willing to work with Calderón, Ruth was viewed as a traitor by her PRD leaders who supported Obrador.
+Subjected to harassment and intimidation throughout her term as President of the Chamber of Deputies, she resigned in 2009 from the party she had helped to found.
+Ruth left politics and took a position overseeing women’s access to the vote with Mexico’s Electoral Tribunal of the Federal Judiciary.

 Ruth is also a member of Mujeres en Plural, a group of former female politicians who aim to elevate more women to political leadership in Mexico.
-She is running for a seat in the Chamber of Deputies in Mexico’s July 1, 2012 election as well.
+She is about to receive a PhD in Law, with a dissertation on the role of the legislative branch in creating a functional democracy, and is running for a seat in the Chamber of Deputies in Mexico’s July 1, 2012 election as a Green Party candidate.